 |Delaware State Housing Authority||Provides programs for people looking to buy a home, repair their current home, or looking for mortgage counseling.||Anyone seeking mortgage or homebuying assistance who qualifies at their income levels.|

 |USDA Rural Development - Single family loans||Offers payment assistance to increase an applicant’s repayment ability.||Applicants must be without decent, safe and sanitary housing; Be unable to obtain a loan from other resources on terms and conditions that can reasonably be expected to meet; Agree to occupy the property as your primary residence; Have the legal capacity to incur a loan obligation; Meet citizenship or eligible noncitizen requirements; and not be suspended or debarred from participation in federal programs.|

 In Delaware, you may also qualify for assistance from the United States Department of Agriculture Rural Development.
 The program helps rural communities by offering aid in obtaining affordable housing.
 Loans in Delaware are available to qualified applicants looking to purchase a new home or repair their current one.

 Delaware Mortgage Taxes

-Homeowners are allowed to deduct the mortgage interest they pay, up to $1,000,000, when filing their federal income taxes.
+Homeowners are allowed to deduct the mortgage interest they pay when filing their federal income taxes.
 This applies for Delaware state income taxes as well.
 You can double your deductions for the qualifying mortgage interest payments you have made in the tax year by including it on both state and federal filings.

 Delaware Mortgage Refinance

 Refinancing in the First State?
-Check with your state Home Affordable Refinance Program.
-It can help qualifying applicants gain access to interest and principal payment reductions and low closing costs.
-Typically, the program accepts single family homes and condos.
+The Home Affordable Refinance Program is no longer available, but Fannie Mae currently offers its own alternatives, providing qualifying applicants access to interest and principal payment reductions as well as low closing costs.

-If you don’t qualify for HARP or a similar program, you can work with the lender who issued you your original mortgage or with other lenders to find the best rate for you.
+If you don’t qualify for either of these, you can work with the lender who issued you your original mortgage or with other lenders to find the best rate for you.